Tools - Chris Ullrich dot net

 Analog

-This camera is wonderful, especially when combined with a great lens like the Leica Summicron 50mm 2.0 or the Zeiss 35mm 2.8.
-Most of my favorite photos were taken with this camera.
+Leica M6 – Still shooting film.
+I prefer the process and find the results more pleasing.
+This camera is wonderful, especially when combined with a great lens like the Summicron 50mm 2.0 or the Zeiss 35mm 2.8.
+Many of my favorite photos were taken with this camera.

 Digital